MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 The best way to create airflow is by having a van roof vent fan in addition to a window that can open and allow air to circulate.

 When you exhale, your breath contains moisture.
-The warm air from breathing hits cool surfaces in your van and turns to condensation.
+When the warm air from breathing hits cool surfaces in your van and turns to condensation, especially in colder weather.

 Odors from cooking, or using the toilet in a van are easily vented through a roof fan.